robin-raymond/zax.io/pointers.md

 Pointers can be casted by way of three casting methods:
 * raw conversion of the pointer type using the `cast` operator
-* compatible [containment](containment.md) conversion of the pointer type using the `cast as` operator
+* compatible [composition](composition.md) conversion of the pointer type using the `outercast` operator
-* runtime conversation of compatible [containment](containment.md) pointer types using the `downcast` operator
+* runtime conversation of compatible [composition](composition.md) pointer types using the `outerlink` operator

-The `as` operator can only be used to convert the pointer to/from an intrinsic number type of equal or greater capacity than the pointer.
+The `as` operator can only be used to convert a pointer to/from an intrinsic number type of equal or greater capacity than the pointer.

 #### Pointer raw conversion